kennytilton/MatrixJS/js/matrixjs/readme.md

 We like this definition:
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-In the movie, the matrix harnessed humans to draw energy from them.
+In the movie, the matrix harnessed humans to suck energy from them.
 In English, a matrix provides the conditions for new things to come to life.

-## More practically...
-Let us take a walk through MatrixJS * TodoMVC keeping any eye out for:
-* simplicity
-* expressive power (the declarative/reactive thing)
-* efficient DOM updates

 ## The mechanics
 In this particular dataflow/reactive/databinding library, a matrix is just a network of objects arranged pretty much in a simple tree of parents and children where children have just one parent and have a pointer to that parent.